leungwensen/zfinder/README.md

 name | description | supported
 -----|-------------|----------
-explorer      | like finder.app or explorer.exe         | no
+explorer      | explores directories like finder.app or explorer.exe  | no
 make-dir      | creating a directory                                  | yes read-dir      | returning stats of paths in a directory               | yes read-file     | returning stats and file content                      | yes remove-path   | removing a path(file or directory)                    | yes rename-path   | renaming a path(file or directory)                    | yes write-file    | creating or updating a file                           | yes

 ### searching

 name | description | supported
 -----|-------------|----------
-content-search | searching keyword in content of files         | yes glob-search    | searching with glob expression for path names | yes
+content-search           | searching keyword in content of files               | yes glob-search              | searching with glob expression for path names       | yes indexed-pathname-search  | searching for path names with indexes               | no indexed-content-search   | searching keyword in content of files with indexes  | no

 ### [graphviz](http://www.graphviz.org/) (supporting the DOT language via [viz.js](https://github.com/mdaines/viz.js/))